Amy Jackson: Personal life

-Jackson is a practising Christian.
+Jackson is a practicing Christian.
 In 2017, Jackson spoke about her observance of the Western Christian liturgical season of Lent on its first day, Ash Wednesday.

 In 2011, during the filming of Ekk Deewana Tha (2012), Jackson began a relationship with Prateik Babbar, an Indian actor.
 They broke up in 2012.

 Jackson lived in Mumbai from 2011 to 2015, then relocated to London.
 She began dating hotelier George Panayiotou, the son of English-Cypriot businessman Andreas Panayiotou, in December 2015.
 They became engaged in Zambia on 1 January 2019.
 Their son was born on 19 September 2019.
 The couple later broke up at an unknown date in 2021.
 Jackson began dating English actor Ed Westwick in 2022.
 On January 29, 2024, they announced that they had gotten engaged in Gstaad, and got married in August of that year in Rocca Cilento, Campania.
 She later changed her name to Amy Jackson Westwick.
 On October 31 of the same year, Jackson announced she was pregnant with her second child and first with Westwick.
 On March 24, 2025, they revealed that their son, Oscar Alexander, had been born.